 As the complexity of networking resources has grown, directory services have become ever more important for managing IT infrastructure.
 There is no directory service with a bigger name than Active Directory.
 Microsoft’s directory service has been established as a staple tool amongst network administrators.
 In this Active Directory tutorial we’re going to look at what Active Directory is, how to use it, and Active Directory tools like SolarWinds Access Rights Manager.
-Topics include:
+Topics to learn include:

 - What is Active Directory?